-Here are some useful IELTS preparation tips, regarding each of the four modules.
 The Listening and Speaking modules are the same for both Academic and General Training versions.

 The Listening module contains four sections and there are 10 questions related to each section.
 You will have to listen and answer simultaneously 40 questions in 30 minutes.
 Additional 10 minutes are given at the end to transfer your answer from the question paper to an answer sheet.

 The first section is a conversation between two people on a general or everyday social topic (e.g. a conversation in an accommodation agency).
 The second section is a monologue - one person speaking on a subject of general interest (e.g. a speech about local facilities).
 The third section is a conversation between up to four people, concerning education or training process (e.g. a university tutor and a student discussing an assignment).
 And the fourth section is a monologue on an academic subject (e.g. a university lecture).